ynotstartups/notes/notes/ideas.md

     - c
 - MARKDOWN: Sort by indent To Format File such as this one?
 - VIM: autocorrect all misspelling words as one writes
+- JIRA
+  - `jira describe TICKET` - show description for a ticket
+  - `jira create ticket`
+    - prompts for title and other fields...